DijiOfficial/FullStack-Task-Manager-With-sqlite3/README.md

 ```bash
 npm start
 ```
-Finally you can check it out on http://localhost:3000 !
-The application is a bit buggy and doesn't register/refresh properly after creating or deleting tasks. (manual reloads may fix it).
+Finally you can check it out on http://localhost:3000 !\n The application is a bit buggy and doesn't register/refresh properly after creating or deleting tasks. (manual reloads may fix it).

 To stop the application simply press "Ctrl + C" in the terminal.